vlgutv22/vlgutv/README.md

 ## BIO

 > <img style="float: right; margin-left: 40px." src="./cv.png">
-> **Male, 26 years old / 22.02.1992**
+> **Male, 30 years old / 22.02.1992**
 >
 > " Hey!
-My name is Vladimir Gutorov.
-I'm a WEB developer with job experience more than 6 years.
+My name is Volodymyr Gutorov.
+I'm a WEB developer with job experience more than 9 years.
 How a developer, I'm working since 2012.
 My career has been started from the try to build the own web service, but this try was slammed because I was not so experienced in the market's process and sure I didn't have enough funds to run this startup.
 But this try showed me how development can help to resolve people's needs, how it's simple and fun.
 Since 2012 I don't stop to learn new technologies, I still feel that I'm a young student with hunger to self-development and can't predict when I gonna stop... but I`m sure it happens not so soon, because each day I understand that it's just a beginning and how deep and exciting the tech world is."

 ## Career

+### LitiGate (Nov 2018 - Sep 2022)

+> _"Helping lawyers around the world to transform their manual tasks and data analysis work."
+[Website reference](https://www.litigate.ai/)_

+- Job title: __Team Lead of Platform Team__
+- Common specialization:  __FrontEnd__
+- Addition specialization: __UI/UX architect__

+I joined LitiGate project when it was a startup without MVP, and pass the way from small startup to product which can sell.

 ### Merit Labs (Jan 2018 - Nov 2018)